 Mission StatementSol y Canto's mission is to create music and performances that move, delight, excite and connect - connect the audience to the richness of Latin American culture; connect individuals, Hispanic and non-Hispanic, to each other through shared experience of music, poetry, humor and a joyful, playful vibe; and connect us all to our hopes and visions of a better world.

-Brian Amador • Musical director, arrangements, acoustic guitar, vocals, percussion
+Brian Amador • Musical director, composer, arranger, acoustic guitar, voice

 Rosi Amador • Company director, lead vocals, bongó, percussion